wfyitf/llama2.c/README.md

 ## llama2.py

-## Why this fork?
+## why this fork?

-I think it's worthwhile to have a fork that implements Python version of `llama2.c` as a kind of simplest "reference implementation" for further educational purpose for wide audience.
+This repository serves as a fork that provides a Python-based implementation of `llama2.c`.
+Designed for an extensive audience, it aims to be a straightforward "reference implementation" suitable for educational purposes.

-Currently `llam2.c` contains 2`.py` files for training models and 1 `.c` file for inference.
-There is a gap to have a simple reference implementation of all transformers logic in a simple Python file under 500 lines.
-While original FB/llama code also implemented in Python, I couldn't say that implementation is simple due to multiple dependencies and optimizations impelemnted.
+The current `llama2.c` repository comprises two Python files intended for model training and one C file for inference.
+Our goal is to bridge the existing gap by offering a clear-cut reference implementation encapsulating all transformer logic within a concise Python file, not exceeding 500 lines of code.

-PS.
-Performance is awful at the moment `~1 tok./sec`, there is a huge room for improvements
+Though the original Facebook/llama is written on Python, its complexity is rather high due to multiple dependencies and sophisticated optimizations implemented within.
+This often makes it hard to follow, particularly for those new to the field.

+Please note, the current performance of our implementation is relatively slow, clocking in at approximately `~1 tok/sec`.
+This leaves ample scope for significant performance optimizations.
+We welcome any contributions towards enhancing the efficiency of this project.

 ## feel the magic